alexirpan/alexirpan.github.io/_posts/2016-11-20-illuminati.markdown

 date:   2016-07-10 16:14:00 -0700
 ---

-(Figure out the format later, get the text first.)
+**From:** recruitment@shellstone.com
+**To:** rainforest@gmail.com
+**Subject:** Congratulations!

+After reviewing your interview feedback, we're proud to extend you an offer to join the Illuminati!
+Our offer letter is attached. **Please make a decision within the next 2 weeks.**

+You are free to discuss this offer with other people, but **do not tell them it is an offer from the Illuminati.** If pressed, you can say it's an offer from a Silicon Valley startup in stealth mode.

+If you have any questions or concerns about the offer, let us know!

+■
+{: .centered }

+**Dulcet:** hey, how've you've been?
+**Rainforest:** hey.
+Alright, I guess.
+Still making a decision on that offer I was talking about
+**Dulcet:** holy shit how many times have we gone over this?
+JUST TAKE THE OFFER
+**Rainforest:** not that simple
+**Dulcet:** okay look, I get that there are a bunch of reasons not to take it
+**Dulcet:** but from what you've been able to tell me, it sounds amazing
+**Dulcet:** and I think if you don't take that offer, you'll be wondering for the rest of your life
+**Dulcet:** it sounds like a once in a lifetime chance.
+You don't pass those up.
+**Rainforest:** I'll think about it.

+■
+{: .centered }

+**From:** recruitment@shellstone.com
+**To:** rainforest@gmail.com
+**Subject:** Re: Congratulations!

 We've heard that you signed our offer.
-We'd like to be the first to welcome you to the Illuminati!
-Working for this organization is an experience like no other.
+Congratulations!

-We know your official start date is a month from now, but to speed-up the onboarding process (and leave room for the fun stuff, like confirming which theories are true and which are false), here's what you need to do before orientation.
+Your official start date is a month from now, but to speed-up the onboarding process, do the following before orientation.

-* Familiarize yourself with common privacy techniques, like PGP, Tor, and browser fingerprints.
-Now that you work for the Illuminati, assume the NSA is actively looking for you.
-(We have contacts in the NSA to make sure they aren't, but the NSA is now the least of your worries.)
-We don't expect employees to get everything right, so just do your best.
-At orientation time we'll patch the gaps.
+* Familiarize PGP, Tor, browser fingerprints, and other parts of computer security.
+Start using these services in your everyday life.
+As an Illuminati employee, you are now the target for a wide variety of actors.
+Our rule of thumb is, assume the NSA is looking for you, and act accordingly.
+(The NSA shouldn't be looking for you thanks to our contacts, but let's just say we aren't the only secret society in the world.)

+* Create an account on the Official Illuminati forums.
+An agent will deliver the URL in person sometime in the next person.
-* Once you feel sufficiently secure, sign up on the Official Illuminati forums, linked here.
-All communication from henceforth will be done through either the forums or our internal chat client.
+All communication from now will be done through the Illuminati forum.
-**For your username, do not use your real name, or the names of any of your existing online personas.**
+**For your username, do not use anything tied to your real name, or the names of any of your existing online accounts.**
-Doing so or encouraging others to do so is grounds for termination.
+Doing so is grounds for termination of your employment.

-* Once you have created an account and had it verified by your referrer (in your case, this is SilentNight), you'll have level 0 security clearance.
+* Upon doing so, you'll have level 0 security clearance.
 This gives you the minimal access required to access the employee handbook and the new employee subforum.
 Your clearance will increase to level 1 after your orientation.
-Subforums outside of your clearance will not be displayed.
-**Subforums will display the clearance needed to access them.
-Posting content above this clearnace is grounds for termination.** This is the most common way people leave the organization - be very, very careful.

-If you have further questions, send a PM or start a chat with SilentNight.
+Your orientation mentor is *SilentNight*.
+If you have further questions, send a PM or start a chat with SilentNight after completing the sign-up procedure.

+From here on out, we will no longer reply to emails from this address.

-Welcome to the Illuminati!
-Companies like to say they're going to change the world, but at the Illuminati, we mean it.
+Lastly, welcome to the Illuminati!
+We know many companies say they're changing the world or making it a better place, but at the Illuminati, we mean it.

-\* \* \*
+■
+{: .centered }

+QwerG: That finishes everything I wanted to cover.
+I'm restoring chat privileges to everyone else, and opening the floor to questions.
+(Note your messages are going through a moderator queue before getting displayed, so your reply may show up a bit late.

+NAME1: